 Starting just after 8 o’clock this morning, I walked from the hotel to a nearby metro station to catch a train to the rendezvous spot for the Paris School of Cook’n with Class.
 I was to watch for a man “toting a green grocery cart.”
 Sure enough, just in time, here came Anton.

 Sunday in Paris

 Sunday market in the area near the Jules Joffrin Metro is quite different from market days in Uzes.
-Here the “stalls” are actual stores that are open for Sunday shoppers.
+Here, the “stalls” are actual stores open for Sunday shoppers.
 For today, though, many stores were shuttered for the presidential Election Day.
-Fortunately, we had a great selection of fish, meats, and vegetables available that stirred our imagination…and our appetite.
+Fortunately, we had a great selection of fish, meats, and vegetables that stirred our imagination…and appetite.